tgstation/tgstation/.github/guides/STYLE.md

 This section will assume you understand the following concepts:

 ### Language - Hygienic
-We say a macro is [**hygienic**](https://en.wikipedia.org/wiki/Hygienic_macro) if, generally, it does not rely on input not given to it directly through the call site, and does not effect the call site outside of it in a way that could not be easily reused somewhere else.
+We say a macro is [**hygienic**](https://en.wikipedia.org/wiki/Hygienic_macro) if, generally, it does not rely on input not given to it directly through the call site, and does not affect the call site outside of it in a way that could not be easily reused somewhere else.

 An example of a non-hygienic macro is: